MartinHaeusler/chronos/README.md

 Version History
 ---------------

+If somebody is wondering why the version numbers are "jumping" upwards: intermediate releases have been used for internal testing.
+Only releases that we consider fully stable will be released and published on this repository.
+This GitHub repository is **not** our development repository, so changes here will be infrequent.

 ### 0.7.3
  - Added capabilities to index floating point numbers as well as integers (in addition to strings)
  - Many bugfixes to secondary indexing across all layers